dreamit-de/graphql-server/README.md

   this function will reassign the `originalError.errors` to the `ExecutionResult.errors` field.
 This is helpful if another application creates `AggregateErrors` while the initiator of the request (e.g. a Frontend app) does not expect or know how to handle `AggregateErrors`.

+### Context functions

+- `requestResponseContextFunction`: Used by `handleRequestAndSendResponse`.
+Has logger, request and response object available.
+- `requestContextFunction`: Used by `handleRequest`.
+Has logger and request object available .
+- `loggerContextFunction`: Used by `executeRequest` and `executeRequestAndSendResponse`.
+Only has logger available.

+- **`requestResponseContextFunction`**: Given a `GraphQLServerRequest`, `GraphQLServerResponse` and `Logger` this function is used to create a context value that is used when `executeFunction` is called.
+  Default implementation is `defaultRequestResponseContextFunction`.
+  Can be used to extract information from the request and/or response and return them as context.
+  This is often used to extract headers like 'Authorization' and set them in the execute function.
+  `defaultRequestResponseContextFunction` just returns the whole initial `GraphQLServerRequest` object.
+- **`requestContextFunction`**: Given a `GraphQLServerRequest` and `Logger` this function is used to create a context value that is used when `executeFunction` is called.
+  Default implementation is `defaultRequestContextFunction`.
+  Can be used to extract information from the request and return them as context.
+  This is often used to extract headers like 'Authorization' and set them in the execute function.
+  `defaultRequestContextFunction` just returns the whole initial `GraphQLServerRequest` object.
+- **`loggerContextFunction`**: Given a `Logger` this function is used to create a context value that is used when `executeFunction` is called.
+  Default implementation is `defaultLoggerContextFunction`.
+  Can be used to during the request execution process to read or write information as context.
+  `defaultLoggerContextFunction` just returns an empty `{}` object.

 ### Metrics options